amykhoover/NJIT_FAQs/README.md

 # NJIT FAQs

+## I tested positive for COVID, what should I do?

 ## Question: If I have an emergency, how can I contact Public Safety?
 If it is an emergency, dial 9-1-1 and tell the dispatcher you are at NJIT.